animeshon/docs/docs/graphql/tips-and-tricks.md

 :::warning

-The following example is purelly madeup by scratch
+The following example shows a basic example of how the @cascade directive could be used.

 :::

-`Let's pretend that we want to retreive all FEMALE characters for a given anime.`
+`Lets suppose that you want to retreive all FEMALE characters for a given anime.`

 ```graphql title="Query"
 {